alexqguo/drinking-board-game-v2/README.md

 * Remove multi dice rolls in one click.
 Not used and lots of overhead
 * Alert state is a bit messy
 * Extensions/non components need i18n support
+* Any post action handler that does `actions.find` (finds first) should be updated to instead find the last one in case the rule is nested

 Parity:
 * Finish rule implementations